kgeidel/msds434-dispatch-predictions/README.md

   ![png](docs/imgs/architecture.png)

-  **(A):** The stream generator is a custom GoLang package that retrieves call log data from the fire department data base by issuing queries.
-The data base returns results to the generator.
+  **(A):** The stream generator is a custom GoLang package that retrieves call log data from the fire department database by issuing queries.
+The database returns results to the generator.

   **(B):** The generator will need to query the API with a GET request in order to determine which records are new and must be sent.
-The API will respond with the latest call in the data base.
+The API will respond with the latest call in the database.
 The generator service will then issue a POST request to the API with the latest incidents.

-  **(C):** The API must write new incidents into the data base.
-The API will also query the data base for call meta data (i.e. most recent call.)
+  **(C):** The API must write new incidents into the database.
+The API will also query the database for call meta data (i.e. most recent call.)
 Finally, the API can also be used for programmatic access to the raw data, ML model meta data and forecasts themselves.

   **(D):** The web application will be used to construct the views needed for the API to perform its duties.
 These include providing serializers, view sets and filters.

-  **(E):** The web application will query the data base for raw data, ML forecasts and system meta data.
-The data base will return query results for display in tables, reports and alerts.
+  **(E):** The web application will query the database for raw data, ML forecasts and system meta data.
+The database will return query results for display in tables, reports and alerts.

   **(F):** The web application will trigger ML methods: cleaning, transformations, modeling, etc. The web application will also provide the records used in training, testing and prediction.
 The pipeline returns prediction results and meta data about the forecasts (i.e. feature importance, confidence intervals, etc.)